nirgal/ngw/README.rst

     aptitude install libjs-xgcalendar python3-django-session-security python3-decoratedstr oomailing

-If you did not, *python3-django-session-security* is now officially in debian experimental.
+If you did not, ``python3-django-session-security`` is now officially in debian.
 The sources of the other packages are available at nirgal.com/debian.

 Use the source